-Early Steps Nursery School has been established with the team from the highly successful Early Years Nursery School in Didsbury, which closed its doors for the final time at the end of August 2018.
+Early Steps Nursery School has been established since October 2018.
+Many of the team worked together at the highly successful Early Years Nursery School in Didsbury, which closed its doors for the final time at the end of August 2018.
 Rated 'Outstanding' by Ofsted, the long-established, independent nursery built up a fantastic reputation, and had been open for over 27 years, with minimal staff turnover.
 Following its closure, sisters Lucy and Sophie Thropp who both worked as key workers as part of the Early Years' team opened their own independent Early Steps Nursery School in the centre of Heaton Mersey village - close to the East Didsbury and Parrswood borders.

-Early Steps has kept the majority of the highly experienced, successful team together and endeavours to deliver the same unique ethos so valued by parents over the years.
-Visit our testimonials page to hear what some of those parents have to say about the staff team.
-The nursery offers a range of enriching extra curricular activities available to all children, including dance, music and mini-tennis skills.
+Early Steps has grown with an experienced and successful team, and endeavours to deliver the same unique ethos so valued by parents over the years.
+Visit our testimonials page to hear what parents have to say about the staff team.
+The nursery offers a range of enriching extra curricular activities available to all children, including dance, music and mini-tennis.
 We also have a fantastic chef who makes delicious, freshly prepared pescatarian meals daily, catering for individual dietary requirements if necessary.

 Key workers are responsible for monitoring and recording the developmental milestones of each of the children in our key groups, and produce your child's two-year progress check as well as bi-annual summaries.
 Parents also receive daily verbal feedback from staff about their child's development and well-being.